williamtu/sigcomm21-ovs-artifacts/README.md

 This is the artifacts page for the SIGCOMM2021 paper, Revisiting the Open vSwitch Dataplane Ten Years Later.
 We provide
-* VMware NSX OpenFlow and OVSDB dataset (Section 5.1 and Table 3).
+* VMware NSX OpenFlow and OVSDB dataset (Section 5.1, Table 3, and Figure 7).
 * Instructions for building OVS with AF_XDP and DPDK, and how to reproduce the performance number (Section 5.2 and Figure 8).